MichaelDBA/pg_get_tabledef/README.md

 Comments and suggestions are very welcome and will have my highest priority in addressing.

 ## History
 **pg_get_tabledef** was considered in the early days (PostgreSQL 8.2), but was ultimately cast aside due to supposed complexities involved when compared to pg_dump and different PG versions.
 So since that time, everybody has been writing their own take on what getting table DDL should look like.
 This is just one more attempt at it, which in my opinion, is the best one out there as far as I can tell.

-It includes column defaults, user-defined data types, check constraints, primary and foreign keys, indexes, and triggers.
+## Limitations
+The current version works with PostgreSQL versions, 10+

 ## Overview
+This function handles these types of objects:
+* column defaults
+* user-defined data types
+* check constraints
+* primary and foreign keys
+* indexes
+* triggers
+* Partitioned tables including their partitions

 There are multiple ways to call this function where the differences are only related to whether Foreign Keys and/or Triggers are included.
 Here is a description of each parameter:

 `in_schema`         Required: schema name